astoycos/iotKnativeSource/README.md

    2. APP
       - [Tensorflow object detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) module         that does realtime image analysis on an incoming IOT video stream
+      - It currently uses the built in model `ssd_mobilenet_v1_fpn_coco` but other models from [Tensorflow's Detdction Model         Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) can be applied
       - Basic Flask application that streams the analyzed video for viewing outside of the cloud hosted container

  ## How to run